alexmel1/TokenFlip/README.md

-**🚀 TokenFlip — WEB3 Mini App on Base 🟦**
+## 🚀 TokenFlip — WEB3 Mini App on Base 🟦

-My first vibe **WEB3** app built on the Base blockchain.
+My first vibe WEB3 app built on the Base blockchain.

 **⚔️ Play 1vs1 with real USDC — 50/50 chance 🎲**
 Winner takes all.

 🔗 Live App: https://tokenflip-app.vercel.app/

+---

-📱 **How to use**
+## 📱 How to use

 For now, the app works best on mobile inside the Base app https://base.app/invite/polkamela/WWNK27F4

-⚠️ Desktop wallets like MetaMask and other integrations are not supported yet.
+⚠️ Desktop wallets like MetaMask are not supported yet.

+---

-💰 **Requirements**
+## 💰 Requirements

 To play, you need:

-USDC — to create or join game rooms
+- USDC — to create or join game rooms

-ETH (Base network) — to pay gas fees (very small fees)
+- ETH (Base network) — to pay gas fees (very small fees)

+---

-🎮 **Gameplay**
+## 🎮 Gameplay

-Create a room with your bet (USDC)
+- Create a room with your bet (USDC)

-Another player joins
+- Another player joins

-Flip the coin 🎲
+- Flip the coin 🎲

-50/50 chance — winner takes all
+- 50/50 chance — winner takes all

+---

+## ⚙️ Smart Contract Logic

+- Player 1 creates a game with a USDC bet
+- Player 2 joins with the same amount
+- The contract locks both deposits
+- A pseudo-random outcome decides the winner
+- The winner receives the full prize (2x bet)

+---

+## 🎲 Randomness

+The current version uses on-chain pseudo-randomness based on block data.

+⚠️ This approach is not fully secure and may be predictable under certain conditions.

+🔜 Future updates will include more secure randomness solutions
+(e.g. Chainlink VRF or similar technologies).

+---

-⚠️ **Disclaimer**
+## ⚠️ Disclaimer

 This is a gambling-style application.

-You are playing with real funds
+- You are playing with real funds

-All actions are fully your responsibility
+- All actions are fully your responsibility

-There are no guarantees of winning
+- No guarantees of winning

-Play responsibly — just like in any casino.
+Play responsibly.

+---

-🛠️ **Status**
+## 🛠️ Status

-MVP version
+- MVP version

-Wallet integrations expanding

-UI/UX will improve
+- Expanding wallet support
+- UI/UX improvements coming

+---

-💡 **About**
+## 💡 About

-Built as an experimental Web3 project on Base to explore:
+Built as an experimental Web3 project on Base.

-onchain gameplay

-crypto UX

-real-money interactions